-The typical asking rate per listing is in the $70's per square foot per year.
-The Lincoln region is going through a an increase in rates.
-In the last 3 months, the median rate went up $7 per sqft per year.
-That's a 10% increase in rent.
+Most listings are in the $50's per square foot per year.
+The Lincoln submarket is seeing a decline in rates.
+In the last 3 months, the median rate decreased $27 per sqft per year.
+That's a 34% decline in rent.

-Compared to the rest of the Silicon Valley market, the Lincoln submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Silicon Valley market, the Lincoln submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 6 listings have been listed, which means new listings most likley are going fast.
+In the last 90 days, 4 listings have been listed, which means office spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 75% of the available leases in the Lincoln are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 9,860 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are approximately 6 stories.
-Most buildings in this market were built in 1999 and are Class A.
+Even though the median size is 8,090 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this region are around 6 floors.
+Most buildings in this region were built in 1999 and are Class A.

-Public administration is the dominant industry in this market.
-Most of the residents of Lincoln work from home.
+Public administration is the dominant industry in this area.
+Most of the folk of Lincoln work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.